Emerging Leaders of Color Fellowship

 When youth workers see themselves reflected in leadership, they establish a stronger sense of belonging within their organization.

-Investing in emerging leaders of color is key to ensuring youth organizations increase and sustain progress toward being welcoming and inclusive workplaces and closing equity gaps in leadership.
+Investing in emerging leaders of color is key to ensuring youth organizations increase and sustain progress toward improving workplaces to better serve Indiana’s youth.

-The Indiana Youth Worker Well-Being Project recognizes clear disparities between white nonprofit leaders and nonprofit leaders of color and has identified closing leadership equity gaps as a diversity, equity, inclusion, and belonging priority.
-Investment in emerging leaders of color is key to ensuring youth agencies increase and sustain their progress toward welcoming and inclusive workplaces to better serve Indiana’s youth.
+The Indiana Youth Worker Well-Being Project recognizes clear disparities between white nonprofit leaders and nonprofit leaders of color and has identified closing leadership gaps as a priority.

 The Emerging Leaders of Color Fellowship will identify emerging leaders of color and help them build on their existing leadership skills and community networks required to lead and grow effective youth-serving organizations.